 And others may find it easy and be good at it, but they don’t want to do these things.
 There’s a lot of stuff business owners don’t want to do.

-Here are some examples of the work I’ve done over the years after setting up as an Expat Entrepreneur in France:
+Here are some examples of the work I’ve done over the years as a freelancer in France working with clients abroad:

 - Proof-reading and editing

 - Preparing email broadcasts to send to a mailing list